 Finally, the big day arrived.
-Everyone came to Raven's potlatch except the animals that had flown south for the winter, and the animals that were snoozing away in their caves and burrows.
+Everyone came to Raven's potlatch except the animals that had flown south for the winter and the animals that were snoozing away in their caves and burrows.
 Everyone that is except Squirrel.
 Raven had not invited Squirrel.

 "There's Elk," Raven called out.
 Raven soared off, supposedly to see who else was approaching.
 Instead, Raven circled around and landed behind Crow's house.
-Raven used his magic powers to turn himself into Elk.
+Raven used his magical powers to turn himself into Elk.
 He hurried to Crow's front door.